omtch/omega-chain/README.md

 ## Omega Smart Chain  Ecological Co-construction Plan

-### Omega Chain Eco-capital

-Omega Chain Ecological Co-construction Plan Eco-capital OMN unites with alliance partners to establish Omega Chain Eco-capital.
-Inject capital for potential projects, provide liquidity and other support, realize capital gains in the alliance ecology, reinvest in the Omega Chain ecology, and realize a closed-loop business.

 ### Omega Chain Eco-Alliance

 Omega Chain Eco-Alliance include but are not limited to blockchain industry partners such as exchanges, wallets, capital, media, and project communities, aiming to provide Omega Chain developers with all-round support throughout the life cycle of the project and help the project succeed.